Seventh Day Adventist Reform Movement: 1914-1918 schism

+1951 schism

 A major division then took place within the Seventh Day Adventist Reform Movement itself at its General Conference session held at Zeist, Utrecht (province), Netherlands in 1951.
 The cause for the division involved tensions that had arisen over unresolved issues of the preceding years.
 Charges of arbitrariness and authoritarianism by the Seventh Day Adventist Reform Movement leader and on the part of the General Conference administration towards member Units, failures by the General Conference committee to adequately resolve moral failings among leaders, issues concerning mal-administration of Church finances, and procedural and organisational irregularities prior to and during the Session itself are cited by the present organisation as significant contributing factors.

 After two weeks of deliberations within the Session trying to resolve some of these tensions, a move was made by a number of delegates to read a declaration enumerating the main problems involved and requesting that a committee to address the entire situation be established.
 The motion carried on the first vote but was overturned by the chairman.
 To signify their protest at what was held to be an arbitrary decision of the chair, 45% of delegates present, led by the then Secretary of the General Conference, left the Session room.
 The Session's proceedings faltered at this point.
 Efforts to reconcile the situation while all delegates were still present in Netherlands failed.

-Another factor affecting the administration of the Session at the time was the international situation behind the iron curtain.
+Another factor affecting the administration of the Session at the time was the international situation behind the Iron Curtain.
 Many of the units attached to the General Conference were unable to send delegates to the Zeist session due to restrictions on religious bodies in communist lands.
 Proxy letters from a number of Union Conferences were held by the General Conference Secretary enabling the session to convene legally (a provision enabled in the 1949 corporate registration), though the proxy holder still only had one vote regardless of the number of proxies held.
 Those Units not represented directly accounted for approximately 60% of the organization's membership.
 Consequently, neither of the two factions that became evident at the Zeist session were in a position to make any unilateral decisions.

 Over the course of the next year, steps were taken by both parties to explain the situation to their respective member bodies (Union Conferences) that were affiliated up until this time to the one worldwide church administration.
 Both factions re-organised themselves as General Conference committees independently of each other and proceeded to take the oversight of the SDARM General Conference affairs.